dmshann0n/CarND-Vehicle-Detection/writeup.md

 #### 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?

-Ultimately I searched on three scales using HLS 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
+Ultimately I searched on three scales using `YCrCb` 3-channel HOG features plus spatially binned color and histograms of color in the feature vector, which provided a nice result.
 After the pipeline was roughly working from a vehicle identification standpoint I worked to remove false positives by tweaking the heatmap to be less permissive.
 As this evolved, the heatmap came to store all window history for the past N frames (40 in this version), and a threshold of 30 was required for the heatmap to identify a vehicle.

 Here are some example images: